 I’m a bit of an artichoke snob, however……

 I prefer fresh artichokes whenever possible.
 Frozen can work in a pinch and if a number of other flavors are happening and the artichokes are only part of a dish, I’ll use canned.

-They may exist, however, I’ve never seen frozen artichoke bottoms.
-To make this using fresh artichoke bottoms would be unspeakably labor-intensive and expensive.
+To make this appetizer using fresh artichoke bottoms would be unspeakably labor-intensive and expensive.
 You would end up with either a lot of waste or a lot of artichoke leaves to dip and scrape.